 We may occasionally use a trusted contracted resource or consultant to support us with non-core functions, such as copywriting, animation and graphic design, but that’s as far as it goes.

 We do it this way because we try to create a culture of learning.
-We want those in our team continually build their skills by learning from those around them.
-Deep personal relationships are critical to building a performing team, it’s why when we have our weekly one-to-ones with our team, we like to have them face-to-face.
+We want those in our team to continually build their skills by learning from those around them.
+Deep personal relationships are critical to building a performing team, it’s the reason why when we have our weekly one-to-ones with our team, we like to have them face-to-face.

 There is a difference between a website and a web app, so this answer will exclusively talk about website content management.
 If you want to know how we build apps, then please read our reply to “What programming languages and frameworks do you use”.